DCC-EX/dcc-ex.github.io/docs/reference/software/driveaway.rst

 New "Discovered Servers" on WiFi Throttles
 ===========================================

-WiThrottles now detect and display both DCC++EX Command Station name and JMRI WiThrottle Server Profile name as 'Discoverd Servers' in the WiFi Throttle Apps.
+WiThrottles now detect and display both DCC++EX Command Station name and JMRI WiThrottle Server Profile name as 'Discovered Servers' in the WiFi Throttle Apps.

 Sample Engine Driver App Discovered Servers:
       “DCC++EX”                 {Direct connect to the Command Station}